Brunson v. Adams

 Scott Confuses Things

-Scott had earlier filed cases stemmed from trespassing convictions when she was gathering signatures on private property to try to get on the ballot and refused to leave when asked.
+Scott first gathered attention when she filed cases stemming from trespassing convictions.
+She was gathering signatures on private property to try to get on the ballot and refused to leave when asked.
 She asserted that Florida should expand its interpretation of the state constitution to protect her actions.
-When Florida courts rejected that she responded by filing a suit against virtually everyone in state government.
+When Florida courts rejected that argument she responded by filing a suit against virtually everyone in state government.

 Scott is named as a vexatious litigator in Florida and her actions have been routinely denied in both state and federal courts.
 (See, e.g., Scott v.
 Florida, Case No: 2:22-cv-203-JLB-NPM.)